-For some, joining a sorority or fraternity is an essential part of the college experience.
+For some, joining a sorority or fraternity is essential to the college experience.
 With that said, application fees and yearly dues could leave you on the hook for potentially thousands of dollars per year.

 Dues are charged either by semester or by year.
 There are also new member fees, which vary based on the organization you’re joining and the school you attend.

-Before rushing, check to see if the dues are listed anywhere on your school’s website, or if you can find the national websites for the organizations on your campus.
-If you know the cost beforehand, you can be more selective about the organization that you join.
+Before rushing, check to see if the dues are listed anywhere on your school’s website or if you can find the national websites for the organizations on your campus.
+If you know the cost beforehand, you can be more selective about the organization you join.

-Every college student needs to consider potential transportation costs, even those living on campus full time without a car.
+Every college student needs to consider potential transportation costs, even those living on campus full-time without a car.
 Those choosing to have their car on campus will have to account for a parking pass and gas costs.
-The parking and transportation services department at your school should have the parking pass cost listed on their website.
+Your school’s parking and transportation services department should have the parking pass cost listed on their website.

 Estimated cost: $1,000 to $2,000 per year